 There are 2 main fingerpicking patterns that repeat throughout the song, so if you practice those and get them down, you should be playing this song perfectly.
-Even though, don’t expect to be playing this song in 1 day, but you will be playing it, I promise you :-).
+Don’t expect to be playing this song in 1 day though, but you will be playing it soon with enough practice, I promise you :-).

 Blackbird is played in the key of G, and also uses a G drone (open G string) throughout the song as well.
 You’ll learn all about drones in this guitar lesson.
 The timing of the song varies between 2/4, 3 /3 and 4/4, so you’ll be learning timing and rhythm with this song as well.

-All in all, Blackbird is not the easiest beginner guitar lesson you will learn on our site, but it will give you a chance to really improve you fingerpicking technique and timing, which is vital for any guitar player.
-Even if you don’t like the genre, fingerpicking is a must know guitar skill, that you have to learn.
+All in all, Blackbird is not the easiest beginner guitar lesson you will learn on our site, but it will give you a chance to really improve your fingerpicking technique and timing, which is vital for any guitar player.
+Even if you don’t like the genre, fingerpicking is a must-know guitar skill, that you have to learn.

 Blackbird song Details